 Uneven Bamboo

-One of the ways to add more visual intrigue to vertically-oriented bamboo stalks is to make some of the stakes different lengths.
-Simply cut some of the pieces of bamboo to attain the desired height scheme.
-Uneven vertically-oriented bamboo stalks can be arranged in a specific pattern or no pattern at all!
+Cut some of the pieces of bamboo to attain the desired height scheme.
+Uneven vertically oriented bamboo stalks can be arranged in a specific pattern or no pattern at all!

 This method of bamboo garden edging is perfect for you if you want to introduce an element of strategic disorder in your garden.
 This aesthetic emphasizes the wonder of nature.

-The layout of this uneven bamboo looks marvelous as an edge for your pathway.
-It easily separates the path from your garden/lawn.
-Give your spectators an additional garden element to admire.
+The uneven bamboo layout looks marvelous as an edge for your pathway.
+It easily separates the path from your garden or lawn, giving your spectators an additional garden element to admire.

 These long bamboo stalks are perfect for an uneven height scheme; simply cut each one to your desired height.